coastalwhite/gburghoorn.com/content/posts/the-game-set/index.md

 ## Visualizing Set

 So let us start with a simpler game, a game which only involves 9 cards.
-Each card having one, two or three of 1 of 3 shapes, but all cards are red are have a solid shading.
+Each card having one, two or three of 1 of 3 shapes, but all cards are red and have a solid shading.
 Let us call this game "Subset" of which the cards can be seen in
 {{ figure_ref(n=3) }}.
 You can get a "Subset" by again getting three cards which for all properties either belong to different variations of that type or the same variation of that type.
 This is a way simpler game.
-So let us try to answer the same question for "Subset" as we posed for "Set": How many cards to can we have before we are guaranteed to have a "Subset"?
+So let us try to answer the same question for "Subset" as we posed for "Set": How many cards can we have before we are guaranteed to have a "Subset"?

 {% figure(href='subset.png', alt='the cards of "Subset"') %}